dbt-labs/corp/docs/talent_development.md

 - reviews are shared with each team member (please share the written reviews 1 day before the scheduled review meeting), and;
 - review meetings happens within the designated month

-For ICs: this meeting will just be you and your manager (ideally you’re just expanding an existing 1:1 to talk about reviews).
+For ICs: this meeting will just be you and your manager (ideally, you’re just expanding an existing 1:1 to talk about reviews).

-For People Managers: the meeting will consist of you, your manager, and your skip-level manager.
+For People Managers: the meeting will consist of you, your manager, and, most likely, your skip-level manager.
 For those extremely cross-functional or embedded, sometimes this might be a leader that is not your skip level.
     - The reason we do this is because we want to ensure your manager development and growth is supported by your management chain.
     - If your work is more cross functional (i.e. you’re embedded on another team), the leader from the other function might be the most suitable to join you and your manager in your performance review.